schnoog/cputhrottle-schnoog.eu/README.md

 # CPU Throttle Applet for Cinnamon

-Apply 8 different levels of CPU throtteling to you system with 3 clicks in the bar
+Apply 8 (by default, you can modify that) different levels of CPU throttling to you system with 3 clicks in the bar.

 ![Applet at work](applet.jpg)